larathompson/pavlova/README.md

           <Route exact path = '/user/:id' component={MatchedProfile} />
 ```

  In order to save time, we each worked on different components.
-My focus was work independently on the images (`/images`) and matches components (`/matches`) and I worked in a pair on the swiping components (`/pavlova`).
+My focus was work independently on the images (`/images`) and matches components (`/matches`) whilst working collaboratively on the other components.

  ## Images